 A SOLUTION FOR HEALTHY CLEANING AND DISINFECTING

 Enviro-biotics is what we are talking about.
-This is a strain of good bacteria that is dispersed throughout the living space by your HVAC system.
+This is a strain of good bacteria that is dispersed throughout the living space by your heating and air conditioning system.
+You can ask experts such as ac replacement or repair services to see if you air conditioning unit needs a scheduled cleaning.

 The probiotics then go to work consuming the biological material bad bacteria need to survive.
 This, in turn, keeps your surfaces, and your air, clean and sanitary.